ucb-rit/savio-training-containers-2021/containers.md

 - image: a bundle of files, including the operating system, software, and possibly data and files associated with the software
    - may be stored as a single file (e.g., Singularity) or a group of files (e.g., Docker)
 - container: a virtual environment based on an image (i.e., a running instance of an image)

+(can we find/create a good graphic?)

 ## Containers versus VMs

 perhaps show a figure - try to edit Wei's figure

-## Why use containers
+# Why use containers?

- - portability - install once, run 'anywhere'
+ - Portability - install once, run 'anywhere'
- - control your environment/software on systems (such as Savio, XSEDE) you don't own
+ - Control your environment/software on systems (such as Savio, XSEDE) you don't own
- - manage complex dependencies by using containers for modular computational workflows/pipelines, one workflow per container
+ - Manage complex dependencies by using containers for modular computational workflows/pipelines, one workflow per container
- - provide a reproducible environment
+ - Provide a reproducible environment
      - for yourself in the future
      - for others (lab members)
      - for a publication
- - run work that requires outdated versions of software or OS
+ - Run work that requires outdated versions of software or OS
- - test your code on various configurations or OSes
+ - Test your code on various configurations or OSes

-## Limitations of containers
+# Limitations of containers

 (see SDSC training)

-## Docker vs. Singularity
+# Docker vs. Singularity

 What is Docker?